4 practical principles of high-quality database integration tests in Go

 Good tests need to be fast.
 There is no compromise here.

 Everybody hates long-running tests.
-Let’s think about your teammates’ time and mental health when they are waiting for test results.
-Both in CI and locally.
+Think about your teammates’ time and mental health when they’re waiting for test results, both in CI and locally.
 It’s terrifying.

-When you wait for a long time, you will likely start to do anything else in the meantime.
-After the CI passes (hopefully), you will need to switch back to this task.
+When you wait for a long time, you’ll likely start doing something else in the meantime.
+After the CI passes (hopefully), you’ll need to switch back to this task.
 Context switching is one of the biggest productivity killers.
-It’s very exhausting for our brains.
+It’s exhausting for our brains.
 We are not robots.

-I know that there are still some companies where tests can be executing for 24 hours.
+I know that some companies still have tests that run for 24 hours.
 We don’t want to follow this approach. 😉 You should be able to run your tests locally in less than 1 minute, ideally in less than 10s.
-I know that sometimes it may require some time investment.
-It’s an investment with an excellent ROI (Return Of Investment)!
-In that case, you can really quickly check your changes.
-Also, deployment times, etc. are much shorter.
+I know that sometimes this requires a time investment.
+It’s an investment with an excellent ROI (Return on Investment)!
+You can quickly check your changes, and deployment times are much shorter too.

-It’s always worth trying to find quick wins that can reduce tests execution the most from my experience.
-Pareto principle (80/20 rule) works here perfectly!
+From my experience, it’s always worth finding quick wins that reduce test execution time the most.
+The Pareto principle (80/20 rule) works here perfectly!

 2. Testing enough scenarios on all levels

-I hope that you already know that 100% test coverage is not the best idea (as long as it is not a simple/critical library).
+I hope you already know that 100% test coverage is not the best idea (unless it’s a simple/critical library).

 It’s always a good idea to ask yourself the question “how easily can it break?”.
-It’s even more worth to ask this question if you feel that the test that you are implementing starts to look exactly as a function that you test.
-At the end we are not writing tests because tests are nice, but they should save our ass!
+It’s even more worth asking this question if the test you’re implementing starts to look exactly like the function you’re testing.
+At the end of the day, we’re not writing tests because tests are nice: they should save our ass!

 From my experience, coverage like 70-80% is a pretty good result in Go.

 It’s also not the best idea to cover everything with component or end-to-end tests.
-First – you will not be able to do that because of the inability to simulate some error scenarios, like rollbacks on the repository.
-Second – it will break the first rule.
-These tests will be slow.
+First, you won’t be able to do that because of the inability to simulate some error scenarios, like rollbacks on the repository.
+Second, it will break the first rule: these tests will be slow.

 Tests on several layers should also overlap, so we will know that integration is done correctly.